 The Apostle Paul in 1 Corinthians 6:11 does not refer to the ritual act of baptism, but to the regenerating work of the Holy Spirit.
 Ephesians 5:26 is another text that uses visually descriptive and figurative language regarding washing.

 If Paul believed in baptismal regeneration, then it would have been illogical for him to have spoken the way he had at the beginning of his letter (1 Corinthians 1:14-17).
-He clearly separated the events of baptism and justification and did not believe doing such diminished the importance of that ritual.
+He clearly separated the events of baptism and justification.
+Thus, Paul did not believe doing such diminished the importance of that ritual.

 "1 Peter 3:21 – Peter expressly writes that “baptism, corresponding to Noah’s ark, now saves you; not as a removal of dirt from the body, but for a clear conscience. “ Hence, the verse demonstrates that baptism is salvific (it saves us), and deals with the interior life of the person (purifying the conscience, like Heb.
 10:22), and not the external life (removing dirt from the body)."

 The key to answering this argument lies in the phrase "...which corresponds to this" (or "The like figure...," Authorized Version).
 Just as Noah and his family had entered the ark to escape judgement from God on this world through floodwater, those who place their trust in Jesus Christ will be saved from eternal condemnation at the Final Judgement.
 He is the ark of our salvation.
 Baptism is a picture of the newness of life that we experience in Him.
 1 Peter 3:21 says that it is not the ritual which purifies our consciences ("not as a removal of dirt from the body..."), but that which baptism represents, namely, our changed identity and newfound union in Christ.
 "How much more, then, will the blood of Christ, who through the eternal Spirit offered himself unblemished to God, cleanse our consciences from acts that lead to death, so that we may serve the living God!"
 (Hebrews 9:14)